kaliflowerx3/ZoltriTWserver/rules.md

 - Shard of Laputa (used for griefing; if you want the effects ask Kali and i will raise a thing for you)
 - Time focus (too many time wars)
 - Loonium (guilty pools + loonium = op)
-- Transvector Dislocator (restricted use, call Kali)
+- Transvector Dislocator (restricted use, if you need one call Kali)

 :headphones: Discord rules: :headphones:
 1. Your nick must have some indication of who you are in-game